khaiyuanyap/prognosis/README.md

 ### **Prognosis**

 Prognosis is a web application that predicts a person's risk of getting diseases with machine learning.
 Frontend made with React JavaScript and Tensorflow.js, backend powered by Python alongside machine learning frameworks such as Sci-Kit Learn.
-Subtitles are available on this video.